open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 ---
-slug: "catering-to-the-client-side"
+slug: 'catering-to-the-client-side'
-title: "Catering to the client-side"
+title: 'Catering to the client-side'
 date: 2023-02-06
 authors: [petehodgson]
 description: "Client-side vs server-side feature flagging can be seen as two distinct paradigms.
 We'll explore what defines those two paradigms, and how OpenFeature is planning to support them via two different flavors of API"
 draft: false
 ---

 While OpenFeature initially focused on support for server-side feature flagging, we know that a lot of feature-flagging (likely the majority) happens on the client - mobile apps and frontend web apps.
 As such, we're currently finalizing [a proposal](https://github.com/open-feature/spec/issues/167) which extends the OpenFeature spec to support client-side use cases.
 By the way, if you're working on a feature flagging framework, whether it's commercial, open-source, or internal product, the folks at OpenFeature would love to [hear more](https://github.com/open-feature/vendor-survey/) about how you approach client-side flagging.

 In this post I'll summarize those changes, but to understand them in context we'll first talk about what makes client-side feature flagging different before diving into how that will impact the OpenFeature APIs.